Ricolila/Mixxx-DarkMetal-Skin/graphics-logos/0-README.txt

 HOW-TO: Create and display my own logo?...

-1) Open the "logo.svg" file (This file is located at the skin root.
-You may use INKSCAPE to open and edit it)
+1) Open a "logo_x.svg" file (You may use INKSCAPE to open/edit or create a new one)

-2) Draw your own logo, or just type your texts there.
+2) Draw your own logo or just type your texts there.

 3) Save the file.

 NOTE: Your created logo file name must be like these examples: